MicrosoftDocs/Viva/Viva/insights/personal/Use/MyA-Outlook-add-in/MyA-Open-Add-in.md

 # Open the Insights Outlook add-in

-The Insights Outlook add-in is automatically enabled for all users who have a license with the MyAnalytics service.
+The Insights Outlook add-in is automatically enabled for all users who have a license with an applicable [service plan](../Overview/plans-environments.md).

 [!INCLUDE [Open the Outlook add-in](../../Includes/to-open-outlook-add-in.md)]